 In 2004, CMS revised the Medicare standards that rehabilitation hospitals are required to meet in order to participate in the Medicare program as IRFs.
-The rule, known as the 75% rule, generally provides that, to be considered an IRF and receive reimbursement for services under the IRF prospective payment system, at least 75% of a facility s total inpatient population must require intensive rehabilitation services associated with treatment of at least one of 13 designated medical conditions.
-In order to maintain their current levels of Medicare revenues, many rehabilitation hospitals may need to reduce their numbers of non-qualifying patients and replace them with qualifying patients.
-The 75% rule is being phased in over a four year period that began on July 1, 2004.
-For cost reporting periods starting on and after July 1, 2006, 60% of a facility s inpatients must require intensive rehabilitation services for one of the designated medical conditions.
-For cost reporting periods starting on and after July 1, 2008, the required percentages are 65% and 75%, respectively.
-If the rehabilitation hospitals operated by our tenant are unable to maintain compliance with this requirement, Medicare reimbursement levels, and the tenant s ability to pay its rents to us, could be materially adversely affected.
+The rule, known as the 75% rule, was amended in December 2007 by the SCHIP Extension Act, and now generally provides that, to be considered an IRF and receive reimbursement for services under the IRF PPS, at least 60% of a facility s total inpatient population must require intensive rehabilitation services associated with treatment of at least one of 13 designated medical conditions.
+In order to maintain their current levels of Medicare revenues, many rehabilitation hospitals have needed to reduce their numbers of non-qualifying patients and replace them with qualifying patients.
+Before it was amended in 2007, the 75% rule was being phased in over a four year period that began on July 1, 2004.
+For cost reporting periods starting on and after July 1, 2006, 60% of a facility s inpatients must have required intensive rehabilitation services for one of the designated medical conditions.
+For cost reporting periods starting on and after July 1, 2007, and July 1, 2008, the required percentages were 65% and 75%, respectively.
+As a result of the 2007 amendment, the minimum requirement is now 60% for these and future cost reporting periods.
+If Five Star is unable to maintain compliance with this requirement at our rehabilitation hospitals, Medicare rates paid to Five Star at these hospitals could be materially adversely affected.

 Our tenants who operate facilities that participate in Medicare, Medicaid and other federal or state health care reimbursement programs are subject to federal and state laws that prohibit anyone from presenting, or causing to be presented, claims for reimbursement that are false, fraudulent or are for items or services that were not provided as claimed.
 Fraud and false claims laws vary from state to state and these laws are sometimes not interpreted consistently.
 Violation of any of these laws can result in loss of licensure, civil and criminal penalties and exclusion of health care providers or suppliers from federal and state health care payment programs.
-An adverse determination concerning any of our tenants licenses or eligibility for Medicare or Medicaid reimbursement or the costs of required compliance with applicable federal or state regulations could adversely affect these tenants abilities to pay their rent.
+An adverse determination concerning any of our tenants licenses or eligibility for Medicare or Medicaid reimbursement or the costs of required compliance with applicable federal or state regulations could adversely affect these tenants abilities to pay their rent to us.